ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Workflows:</summary>
 <p>
-The Example: Exchange Online Send Message workflow will call the Exchange Online Send Message function and write an incident note containing the results of the function.
+The Example: Exchange Online Send Message workflow calls the Exchange Online Send Message function and writes an incident note containing the results of the function.

 ![screenshot: fn-exchange-online-send-message-workflow](./screenshots/EXO-send-message-workflow.png)